shamanabha-ux/Pharmacy-Inventory-Management/README.md

 # Overview

 Developed a web-based Pharmacy Inventory Management System using Laravel and MySQL to streamline the management of medicines and inventory within a pharmacy.
-The application uses Laravel's session-based authentication system to provide secure access to authorized users and enables efficient tracking of pharmaceutical products.

 ## 🛠️ Technologies Used
 * PHP